vuminhoang/AI-Review/README.md

 ### About me:
 Hi, I'm Vu Minh Hoang, currently an AI Engineer Intern at [Guess that hehee] and senior student at Hanoi University of Science, VNU.
 I wrote this repo to review some basic knowledge about AI, ML, DL and NLP.

-btw, sometimes I mix up the terms loss function and cost function in my writing.
+Btw, sometimes I mix up the terms loss function and cost function in my writing.
 Actually, their concepts are quite clear: the loss function measures the error on a single sample, while the cost function evaluates the overall performance on the entire dataset, typically as the average or the sum of the losses.
 I hope you can understand and overlook this.

+Notes: Most of what I write comes from things I’ve read somewhere and noted down.
+Therefore, the images and sometimes the content are things I’ve researched online and rewritten.
+I completely respect the copyrights of the original authors.
+This is simply a personal project to jot down interesting ideas in my own understanding, making it easier for me to review and revisit the knowledge later.
+It’s not intended to copy anyone’s work.

 ### Contents:
 -  Basic ML: Concept of some ML algorithms, implement them in ipynb file using sklearn.